Is NLP supported by a body of evidence-based peer reviewed psychological research?

-Again, the clitoris is often thought to be a ‘tiny’ structure whereas its root extends deep into the body.
+This research counters the story of the ‘clitoris as tiny penis’.
+In fact, its root extends deep into the body.
 So what some women experience as the G-Spot may be a by-product of the movement of the clitoris.
 More evidence, if any were needed, that the clitoris is not an inferior penis, and females are not ‘incomplete’ males.

 If you found this post interesting:

 Other popular sex and gender posts by Gary Wood include:

 I was invited to offer my thoughts on the recent news story regarding gender differences and the seven deadly sins for a short piece on BBC Radio Leicester’s morning show.